Franklin's Gardens

-Franklin's Gardens (currently known for sponsorship purposes as cinch Stadium at Franklin's Gardens) is a purpose-built rugby stadium in Northampton, England.
+Franklin's Gardens (currently known for sponsorship purposes as DPD Stadium at Franklin's Gardens) is a purpose-built rugby stadium in Northampton, England.
 It is the home stadium of Northampton Saints and Loughborough Lightning.
 The stadium holds 15,249 people.
 It is also a conference, meeting, and events venue, as well as the only Premiership Rugby ground with its own cenotaph, the setting for a ceremony every Remembrance Weekend.

 History

 The Gardens, originally known as Melbourne Gardens, were created by John Collier, and opened in 1864.
 After his death in 1885, they were bought in 1886 by John Franklin, a successful hotelier, who renamed them Franklin's Gardens the following year.

 In 1888, the Gardens were sold for £17,000 to the Northampton Brewery Company, which started making extensive improvements.
 New features included a running track, bicycle track, cricket ground, swimming pool, bear pit, a large ornamental lake, an improved monkey house, and a larger zoological garden.

 Franklin's Gardens was described as the "Champs Elysees of Northampton" and trams ran from the town centre every few minutes, the fare being one penny.
 Home matches began in Abbey fields, next door to Franklin's Gardens, and it wasn't until the late 1880s that the Saints moved to Franklin's Gardens.

 At the end of the 1896/97 season, a new stand, 45 ft long and costing £45 5s, was built by A. Dunham's building company.
 It was carpeted, and reserved for members paying 10s 6d for season tickets.

 On 9 October 1920, a two-page advertisement appeared in the Independent offering 15,000 shares in a new company, Franklin's Gardens Sports and Pleasure Co Ltd. The company prospectus proposed to turn the site into a sports complex, allowing the Saints to play at the Gardens in return for a percentage of the gate.

 During the Second World War Franklin's Gardens was used for livestock.
 However, that didn't last long, because there was a new-look Franklin's Gardens in, with its £6,000 Member's stand.